ympaik87/rfu/README.md

   * Processed Result: the result image with objects with well location
   * data table: table of RFU values, which are sum of RGB in corresponding with their well location

-**It will be more helpful to identify causes of issues if attaching these images when posting a new issue**
+**It will be more helpful to identify causes of issues if you are attaching these images as posting a new issue**

 ## Requirements
 ### Environment